 More than ever, preparing for retirement today involves careful financial planning and an open mind.
 You need to understand how to keep investing effectively while in retirement, determine when to take CPP and OAS, and understand how those government benefits fit in to your retirement income plan.

 As your mortgage is nearing its end, you need to decide how comfortable you are carrying debt into retirement.
-Then, to add another wrinkle to your retirement plans, there are your adult children (or grandchildren) to consider, and how much (if any) financial support you wish to provide for them.
+Then, to add another wrinkle to your retirement plans, there is your adult children (or grandchildren) to consider, and how much (if any) financial support you wish to provide for them.